QuestPDF/QuestPDF-Documentation/docs/api-reference/table.md

 ## Automated cell placement

-You don't need to specify position of every cell.
-When the algorithm detects that the cell does not have assigned location, it places it in the nearest possible location.
+You don't need to specify the position of every cell.
+When the algorithm detects that the cell does not have an assigned location, it places it in the nearest possible location.

 ```csharp{11-14}
 .Table(table =>